 If you don’t see your questions below, feel free to contact us with any concerns or inquiries.
 We happily address any potential patients who are curious about how our house call services work.

-Q: What is a house call?
+Q: What is an RT-PCR test?

 Q: Does ConciMed accept insurance?